 Other factors that researchers have considered as explanatory variables of teen risky sexual behavior include parents' religiosity, race, and substance abuse.
-Research has shown that the level of religiosity of a teen's family can have significant influence on his or her decision to have sex and to use contraception.
-Manlove, et al. (2006) showed that having religious parents might delay the age at which a teen first has sex.
-They also demonstrated, however, that parent religiosity is negatively correlated with whether the teen uses contraception at first intercourse (Manlove, et al., 2006).
+Research has shown that the level of religiosity of a teen's family can have significant influence over their decisions to have sex and to use contraception.
+Manlove, et. all (2006) showed that having religious parents may delay the age at which a teen first has sex.
+They also demonstrated, however, that parent religiosity is negatively correlated to whether the teen uses contraception at first intercourse (Manlove, et. all, 2006).
 Race has also been demonstrated to have a strong correlation with age at first intercourse.
 In 1994, Karin Brewster used the Add Health data set to explain this relationship as a reflection of race differences in both access to economic resources and exposure to positive adult role models (Brewster, 1994).
 Finally, substance abuse has also been explored as a determinant of teenage sexual behavior.
-Grossman and Markowitz set out to determine if the high correlation between substance abuse and risky sexual behavior was a causal relationship (2002).
-They found that alcohol did not increase the probability of having sex or having multiple partners, but it did increase the likelihood that sexually active teens would not use condoms or birth control.
+While there is copious evidence demonstrating a high correlation between substance abuse and risky sexual behavior, Grossman and Markowitz set out to determine if it was a causal relationship (2002).
+They found that alcohol did not increase the probability of having sex or having multiple partners, but it did increase the likelihood that sexually active teens would not use condoms or birth control (Grossman and Markowitz, 2002).
 In a follow-up study, this conclusion was reinforced by results that suggested no causal relationship between alcohol and a teen's decision to have sex but provided evidence that alcohol lowers contraceptive use (Markowitz, Kaestner, and Grossman, 2005).